FREQUENTLY ASKED QUESTIONS

 When a dog is allowed on a hike, what rules of conduct apply to the dog owner and dog?

-Dog owners must carry a leash and be willing to leash their dog if asked by the hike leader(s) or the sweep(s).
+Dog owners must carry a leash and be willing to leash their dog if asked by the hike facilitator(s) or the sweep(s).

 Dogs must be under voice/whistle control if unleashed.
 If in doubt, call or whistle your dog to “come”.
 If your dog does not come to you, your dog is not under voice/whistle control.